m417z/ntdoc/descriptions/ntmapviewofsection.md

 ### CommitSize

-Size of initially commited memory, in bytes.
+Size of initially committed memory, in bytes.

 ### SectionOffset